allbitsnbytes/asset_hash/readme.md

 The base directory for where to save assets.
 Path for assets in the manifest file will be relative to this location.

-_Type: String_
+_Type: String<br/>
-_Default: ._
+Default: '.'_

 ### hasher

 The hash algorithm to used when generating content hash.

-_Type: String_
+_Type: String<br/>
-_Default: 'sha1'_
+Default: 'sha1'_

 ### length

 Length of the generated hash.
-This is the maximum length the hash can be.  _Default is 10_
+This is the maximum length the hash can be.

+_Type: Integer<br/>
+Default: 10_

 ### manifest

 The name to use for the manifest file.
-If this value is empty string or false manifest file won't be saved.  _Default is 'assets.json'_
+If this value is empty string or false manifest file won't be saved.

+_Type: String<br/>
+Default: 'assets.json'_

 ### path

-The path where to save the manifest file.  _Default is '.'_
+The path where to save the manifest file.

+_Type: String<br/>
+Default: '.'_

 ### replace

 Set to true to replace the original file when hashed file is generated.
-If set to false original file will be kept.  _Default is false_
+If set to false original file will be kept.

+_Type: Boolean<br/>
+Default: false_

 ### save

 When a file is hashed, the hashed version of the file is automatically written to the file system.
 For stream build systems like gulp this behavior is not desired.
-In that case set this to false.  _Default is true_
+In that case set this to false.

+_Type: Boolean<br/>
+Default: true_

 ### template

-The template to use for the hashed file format.  _Defualt is <%= name %>-<%= hash %>.<%= ext %>_
+The template to use for the hashed file format.

+_Type: String<br/>
+Default: '<%= name %>-<%= hash %>.<%= ext %>'_

 ```
 var hash = require('asset_hash');